-With a primary focus on marketing and audience engagement, the overarching theme of Barbara's role is to let people know about SAA-uk and to invite them into the SAA-uk family!
+With a primary focus on fundraising, the overarching theme of Barbara's role is to let people know about SAA-uk and to invite them into the SAA-uk family!
 The role is not limited, as Barbara's tasks will often involve structuring programmes, events, working with partners, local newspapers and other websites, working on both non-digital and digital engagement supporting the promotion of SAA-uk.
 Another important part of Barbara's role is facilitating a relationship with the University of Leeds, to help encourage culture on campus and to connect more deeply with the city.

 What SAA-uk means to Barbara:

 “When I think about SAA-uk, I think of something that's very welcoming - it's an organisation that has a face and a soul.
 I always see people coming back, people who experienced this space in whatever way– it keeps that positive feeling of community and togetherness, that to me is the “thing” about SAA-uk that keeps people coming back.”